Skway First Nation

-The Skway First Nation, (officially Shxwhá:y Village), is a band government of the Stó:lō people living in the Fraser Valley of British Columbia, Canada near the city of Chilliwack.
-They traditionally speak the Upriver dialect of Halkomelem, one of the Salishan family of languages.
+Skway First Nation, (officially Shxwhá꞉y Village), is a band government of the Stó꞉lō people living in the Fraser Valley of British Columbia, Canada near the city of Chilliwack.
+The Skway traditionally speak the Upriver dialect of Halkomelem, one of the Salishan family of languages.
 The band is a member government of the Sto:lo Nation tribal council, and should not be confused with the Skwah First Nation, which is in the same area but is a different band.

 Indian Reserves

 The band administers three Indian Reserves: